WillMon23/MyLittleStore/README.md

 ### Don't Do:
 The options are rather strict on what you can and can't input so i suggest you fallow them.
-I suggest you dont skip the prologe right away.
 You're open to click anything it just wont allow it